1) Can I bring my family member(s) to Ireland?

 – Children under 18

 Other family members are very difficult to apply for.
-You can only apply to bring extended family members if they are fully dependent on you and you meet the financial requirement.
-Contact us if you have question about bringing your family member.
+You can only apply to bring extended family members if they are fully dependent on you, you meet the financial requirement, and you have exceptional humanitarian reasons.
+Contact us if you have questions about bringing your family member.

-- Financial requirements to bring spouse / de facto partner?
+- Financial requirements to bring a spouse / de facto partner?

 In the case where:

-A combined income of €40,000 for the past 3 years before tax (approximately €13,300 per year), and your income must not have been reliant on social welfare payments in the past 2 years.
+A combined income of €40,000 for the past 3 years before tax (approximately €13,300 per year), on top of any State benefits received.

 - I am an EU citizen (sponsor)